timmarlowe/medicaltransport/README.md

 | Created Day-Of (On Demand) and Completed | 21821 | 237.2 |
 | Created Day-Of/Cancelled Day-Of | 8010 | 87.1 |

 Over days of the week, the number of day-of cancellations is usually higher than the number of 'On-Demand' rides (with the exception of weekends).
-However, the number of completed 'On-Demand' rides stays fairly steady, while both day-of cancellations and expected completions varies on a weekly cycle:
+However, the number of completed 'On-Demand' rides stays fairly steady, while both day-of cancellations and expected completions vary on a weekly cycle:

 ![Daily Rides v.
 Expectations](images/day_rides_cancel_ondemand.png)